rosedive/Project/README.md

 A Library Management System is a software built to handle the primary housekeeping functions of a library.
 Libraries rely on library management systems to manage asset collections as well as relationships with their members.

 * Function List
-.  user creation, update, show or view, approve and delete functions .  user login function
+* user creation, update, show or view, approve and delete functions
+* user login function
-.  login using username and password
+* login using username and password
-.
-Logout function
+* Logout function
-.  signin function using  username, user_type and password .  books create, display, edit and delete functions
+* signin function using  username, user_type and password
+* books create, display, edit and delete functions
-.  request function using send, approve and rejected
+* request function using send, approve and rejected

+*  I will make CRUD by generating scaffold of controller, model and view

 * Table definition